 O5: Effective capturing and dissemination of lessons from the applied activities in the programme.

-A summary of the project Components, associated Outcomes, as well as the Outputs for each of the Outcomes is summarized below, with the project budget allocated to each Output also indicated.
+A summary of the project Components, associated Outcomes, as well as the Outputs for each of the Outcomes is summarized below, with the project original budget allocated to each Output which was later revised and approved by the Adaptation Fund in May 2014 are also indicated.